World Dream Bank

 - RELIGIOUS themes to offend almost everyone--I've tried to flag pages that EXPLICITLY flame various churches and/or gods, but so many of my dreams are pagan I've probably overlooked stuff offensive to some Christians, Muslims and Jews (who my dreams seem to think are all conservative, patriarchal, and essentially interchangeable--unfair, I know).

 - A fair amount of SEX ranging from sublime to ridiculous.
 It's not a porn site, but it is uncensored, so many dreams contain sex, often strange sex--aliens, animals, kids, demons, weird sex organs, orgies.
 Not many contain rape, sexual violence, sadism, or bondage (consensual or not).
-I don't censor such themes, it's just that very few have been submitted.
+I don't censor such themes, it's just that not many have been submitted.

-- Quite a lot of NUDITY, not always sexual--it often seems to mean honesty, directness or naturalness, at least in my dreams.
+- Quite a lot of NUDITY, not always sexual--it often seems to mean honesty, directness, vulnerability or naturalness, at least in my dreams.

 - Some VIOLENCE, but not much graphic GORE.
-I've found it helps me to write violent or scary dreams, but violent images make me feel worse.
-I don't know why--it isn't true of weird sex dreams, which often cheer me up to draw.
+I've noticed it helps me to write violent or scary dreams, but violent images make me feel worse.
+I don't know why--it isn't true of weird sex dreams, which are often fun to draw.
 But I've left my own violent dreams mostly in text form and stuck warnings on for the squeamish.

 - An amazing amount of POLITICS for a bunch of dreams!
 But that's what I got--I wasn't hunting for 'em.
 WARNING!
 Americans may resent the anti-capitalist, anti-business tone of many dreams.
 Traditionalists around the world, particularly men, may find the feminist and anti-hierarchical dreams offensive.
 But then, we find y'all offensive too.